jujhaar2409/flaPPPPPy-bird/README.md

-# Flappybird Game

-## About
+#flaPPPPPy-bird

-Basic version of the famous flappy bird game.
-Written in javascript using the p5.js library.
+Clone of the legendary game flappy bird created with the help of the p5.js library(notice the five P's in the name)